GoogleCloudPlatform/compute-video-demo-salt/README.md

     salt-cloud -f create_lb gce name=lb region=us-central1 ports=80 members=myinstance1,myinstance2,myinstance3,myinstance4 --out=pprint
     ```

-1. The output from this command should display the public IP address associated
+1. The output from this command will display the public IP address associated
 with your new load-balancer.
-Look for something like,
-    ```
-    ```
+You can also look in the Developers Console
+under the Load-Balancer section and look at your Forwarding Rules.

 1. Ok, let's test it out!
 Put the public IP address of your load-balancer into
 your browser and take a look at the result.
 Within a few seconds you should